MockingbirdME/game_md/Dev's D20 version/core rules.md

 _Advanced_ The first two *ready/stow item* actions the character takes each turn has an action point cost of 0.
 ### Quick Draw, Heroic
 _Heroic_ The character may ready or stow the weapon used in any weapon attack they make.
-### Tough
-_Advanced_ Each time a character takes this trait increase their toughness by one.
 ### Two Weapon Fighting
 The character does not suffer the normal level of disadvantage when performing an attack with their off-hand.
 Additionally they may make *Off-Hand Attack* actions with weapons that have the *one-handed* keyword but gain a level of disadvantage when doing so.
 ### Two Weapon Fighting, Advanced